-- financial criteria (e.g. financial performance, strategy, risk, capital structure); - Generali's exposure (significant holdings in absolute or relative terms) and strategic relevance;
+- financial criteria (e.g. financial performance, strategy, risk, capital structure); - Generali's exposure (significant holdings in absolute or relative terms) and strategic relevance; - non-financial criteria:

-10 Meaning shareholder and bondholder annual general meetings.
+8 Meaning shareholder and bondholder annual general meetings.

-- non-financial criteria: - o poor ethical behaviors or other ESG issues identified with "laggards" issuers; - key thematic highlighted at Group level; - o link to the Group Materiality Matrix (as per Sustainability Group Policy), which pinpoints material aspects that can have a significant economic, social and environmental impact on the Group's activities and which influencing the expectations, decisions, and actions of stakeholders are perceived as relevant by the latter.
+- poor ethical behaviors or mismanagement of ESG factors and risks, such as controversies for breaching the UN Global Compact; - link to the Group Materiality Matrix, which pinpoints material ESG factors that can have a significant economic, social and environmental impact on the Group's activities and which influencing the expectations, decisions, and actions of Generali's stakeholders are perceived as relevant by the latter; - o other possible key thematic highlighted at Group level.